-Ancient pieces from Asia suggest that in Asia the items were stitched before coloring.
-They also wrapped fabrics around wood or other items to keep tlarge areas from taking up pigments.
+Ancient pieces from Asia suggest that in Asia, the items were stitched before coloring.
+The Asians also wrapped fabrics around wood or other items to keep tlarge areas from taking up pigments.

 The photo below shows a textile design on paper dated 1840.
 It was created in Mulhouse, Alsace that was a textile production center in the Haut-Rhin region of France in the 19th Century.
 The abstract looking background stylized a tie-dyed fabric that was supposed to be embellished by white pearls in the form of a cross.

-The tie-dye process was picked up in the era of Flower Power – a counter culture movement.
+Hippies pecked up the tie-dye process in the era of Flower Power – a counter culture movement.
 The Hippie fashion included tie-dye everything as it was cheap and DIY.
 The 1960s and early 1970s were a renaissance of the Bohemian Style before it shifted from a poverty way of dressing to a luxury style.

 My sister and I learned tie-dying in a religious girls group.
 We both used a ribbed white tank top and blue dye.
-We were instructed to pull little “horns” in the tanks and wrap yarn around them at different strengths.
-Creation of gaps between wrapping was used to produce circles of different widths.
+The instructor told us to pull little “horns” in the tanks, and wrap yarn around them at different strengths.
+She explainted that creating gaps between wrapping produces circles of different widths.
 Despite the tanks turned out great, our Mom only allowed us to wear them at home and in the yard on the weekend.
-She called tank tops and T-shirts “American underwear” because the origin of the T-shirt.
+Mom called tank tops, and T-shirts “American underwear” because the origin of the T-shirt.
 And, of course, you don’t display your underwear.
 She took us out of the group because of the group leader being too “Hippie” for her taste.

-Fibers that can be tie dyed are hemp, rayon, linen, cotton, silk, cashmere, wool and modal.
-However, pieces in cashmere or wool are rare.
-This fact may have historic reasons as the modern era of this pattern were the 1960s and the center was San Francisco with its mild winters and moderate summers.
-Thus, the pattern is considered a summer and outdoor concert look.
+Fibers that can take up dye are hemp, rayon, linen, cotton, silk, cashmere, wool and modal.
+However, tie-dyed pieces in cashmere or wool are rare.
+This fact may have historic reasons The modern era of this pattern were the 1960s and the center was San Francisco with its mild winters and moderate summers.
+Therefore, we consider the pattern as a summer and outdoor concert look.
 However, as the outfit of the day shows, you can style it also for the cold season.